CanDoJaewon/Wordle/README.md

 The following functionality is completed:

-- [o] App displays a keyboard on the screen
+- [x] App displays a keyboard on the screen
-- [o] When tapping on the keyboard, a letter is shown or deleted (letter selected)
+- [x] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [o] User can play a basic version of Wordle, with different goal words each time
+- [x] User can play a basic version of Wordle, with different goal words each time

 The following **optional** features are implemented:

-- [x] Improve and customize the user interface by adding a launchscreen and app icon
+- [] Improve and customize the user interface by adding a launchscreen and app icon
-- [x] Run the app on a device rather than in the simulator
+- [] Run the app on a device rather than in the simulator

 The following **additional** features are implemented:

-- [o] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
 - I added another words, in addition, I will add random words with five letters from "5 letters generator".